 Ceasefire violations by Pak on the increase despite COVID-19

-Srinagar, Apr 13: While the nation is witnessing a massive battle against spread of COVID-19, tension prevail between India and Pakistan forces along the Line of Control (LoC).
+Srinagar, Apr 13: While the nation is witnessing a massive battle against the deadly COVID-19, tension prevails between India and Pakistan forces along the Line of Control (LoC).
 The two countries, exchanging ceasefire at the LoC, has left several civilians in Jammu and Kashmir homeless and three people, including a child, dead in north Kashmir's Kupwara region.

 It can be seen that the lockdown, that was called due to the outbreak of coronavirus has not reduced Pakistan terrorists from making infiltration attempts.
-It can also be seen that both the countries have been affected by COVID-19.
+It can also be seen that both countries have been affected by COVID-19.

 Watch: Indian Army inflicts heavy damage after Pakistan violates ceasefire at LoC